magicoal-nerb/quake-movement-mc/README.md

 * Slope physics
 * Some support for other mods like Create(so inertia isn't messed up)

+Also, don't try playing this on actual servers with this!!
 Should probably put some cool stuff here sometime soon >_>